Kanji's Good News

 Keep an eye out for new updates from St Antony's Foundlings, The Franciscan Sisters of the Immaculate Heart of Mary, The Kanji Project trustees, and our amazing supporters all over the world.

-TKP Trustee Rod and SAF Chancellor Lourdusamy tuned into to an online workshop on the 2nd July, organised by the Eco, Young, and Engaged Project.
+TKP Trustee Rod and SAF Correspondent Lourdusamy tuned into to an online workshop on the 2nd July, organised by the Eco, Young, and Engaged Project.
 The 1st Virtual EYE Eco Summit featured activities including rock pool mapping, air pollution mapping, celebrating climate champions in local schools around Sussex, and much more!
 Aimed at students aged between 6 and 14, the EYE initiative aims to engage young people in sustainability activities, and Lourdusamy's Eco Club at St Antony's shares this goal.
 By getting involved in these local school projects, SAF and TKP are hoping to strengthen their links with UK schools and Kanji, as well as build on the activities of the eco club at St Antony's.

 The Rose Sisters have been working hard in the villages through the COVID-19 pandemic, and have received approval from the local government to expand their humanitarian work into 20 villages around Kanji during the crisis.
 They have now reached over 800 families who were struggling with food, and supplied them with rice, oil, and dal.
 With The Kanji Project's COVID-19 fund support, they will be able to continue this work during this difficult time.